 Even in a region of California not often associated with high sporting goods and guns and ammo sales, the coronavirus pandemic is clearly driving bay area locals to stock up on guns, ammo, and likely a whole lot of home workout equipment.

-As you can see, sales climbed on March 1, and skyrocketed all the way to more than 400% above 2019’s figures on March 18th.
+As you can see, sales climbed on March 1, and skyrocketed all the way to more than 400% above 2019’s figures on March 18th, with several days since topping the 100% increase mark.

 Washington state has also had a recent run on sporting goods and guns and ammo shops